 Ruth Owuor came to America in 1996 from Kenya, East Africa, with $20 in her pocket.
 She left behind a patriarchal culture in which women were often abused.
 Her country of Kenya was also being ravaged by AIDS, leaving thousands of children orphaned and homeless.

 Ruth returned to Kenya in May 2012 to personally direct the ministry.
-Ruth's vision is for Mescal's Kids to grow up to be strong Christian leaders who greatly impact Kenya for the kingdom of God.
+Ruth's vision is for Mescal's Kids to grow up to be strong Christian leaders who greatly impact Kenya and the world for the kingdom of God.